-- Community Engagement and Consultation: In addition to the consultation and engagement undertaken as part of this Structure Plan, the City will undertake further community engagement: - As required under the Planning & Development Act 2005 for the preparation of Scheme provisions to amend the zoning and residential coding of properties within the Structure Plan area and introduce the proposed Special Control Area; - As required under the provisions of the Planning & Development (Local Planning Scheme) Regulations 2015 with respect to the preparation and consideration of a Local Planning Policy for the structure plan area; - As a component of any substantial public infrastructure upgrades, including improvements to the public realm within streetscapes and identified open space areas. - Surrounding Local Governments: The City will continue to engage with surrounding local governments, being the Town of Cambridge and the City of Perth, to ensure that the implementation of the structure plan occurs in a co-ordinated manner and is cognisant of infrastructure upgrades and redevelopment within the immediately adjacent precincts of West Leederville and West Perth. - State Government Agencies and Servicing Authorities: As part of implementation of the Structure Plan the City will continue to liaise with: - The Department of Planning to ensure that the necessary Scheme provisions and design guidelines are finalised and appropriately implemented and any subdivision or development applications are consistent with the intent and desired outcomes identified in the Structure Plan, Scheme and Local Planning Policy; - The Public Transport Authority to ensure that potential extensions and upgrades to existing public transport services and future provision;
+• Community Engagement and Consultation: In addition to the consultation and engagement undertaken as part of this Structure Plan, the City will undertake further community engagement:

-- Main Roads WA with respect to future traffic volumes and impacts on the regional road network, particularly as a component of the broader Transport, Access and Parking Strategy being undertaken by the City; and - Servicing agencies to ensure that future upgrades to power, water, wastewater, gas and telecommunications infrastructure are cognisant of the increased demand for service infrastructure within the precinct.
+- As required under the Planning & Development Act 2005 for the preparation of Scheme provisions to amend the zoning and residential coding of properties within the Structure Plan area and introduce the proposed Special Control Area; - As required under the provisions of the Planning & Development (Local Planning Scheme) Regulations 2015 with respect to the preparation and consideration of a Local Planning Policy for the structure plan area; - As a component of any substantial public infrastructure upgrades, including improvements to the public realm within streetscapes and identified open space areas. - Surrounding Local Governments: The City will continue to engage with surrounding local governments, being the Town of Cambridge and the City of Perth, to ensure that the implementation of the structure plan occurs in a co-ordinated manner and is cognisant of infrastructure upgrades and redevelopment within the immediately adjacent precincts of West Leederville and West Perth. - State Government Agencies and Servicing Authorities: As part of implementation of the Structure Plan the City will continue to liaise with: - The Department of Planning to ensure that the necessary Scheme provisions and design guidelines are finalised and appropriately implemented and any subdivision or development applications are consistent with the intent and desired outcomes identified in the Structure Plan, Scheme and Local Planning Policy; - The Metropolitan Redevelopment Authority to ensure that the planning framework being prepared for the Princess Margaret Hospital site is cohesive with this structure plan and will provide an outcome that benefits future residents, business owners and the broader community; - The Public Transport Authority to ensure that potential extensions and upgrades to existing public transport services and future provision; - Main Roads WA with respect to future traffic volumes and impacts on the regional road network, particularly as a component of the broader Transport, Access and Parking Strategy being undertaken by the City; and - Servicing agencies to ensure that future upgrades to power, water, wastewater, gas and telecommunications infrastructure are cognisant of the increased demand for service infrastructure within the precinct.

-5.3 STAGING AND MONITORING
+5.3 Staging and monitoring